Imam-ul-Haq: International

 On 22 August 2023, in the opening match of the 3 ODI series vs Afghanistan, Imam played a crucial inning of 61 Runs where all batting line of Pakistan collapsed at Mahinda Rajapaksa International Cricket Stadium.
 Pakistan won the match by 142 runs and Imam finished the game as the leading run scorer.

 Imam was named in Pakistan's squad for the 2023 Cricket World Cup and he ended up the tournament proceedings with 162 runs in six matches.
 In February 2025, he was approved as a late minute addition to Pakistan's squad for the 2025 ICC Champions Trophy as he was added as an injury replacement to Fakhar Zaman, as the latter was ruled out of the remainder of the tournament after having played just the opening match of the high-profile tournament.
 During Pakistan's highly anticipated group stage match against arch-rivals India, his comical runout stirred meme materials across social media platforms and his nature of runout drew wide comparisons with his uncle Inzamam-Ul-haq's spate of run outs during his playing career.
 He was runout albeit which came off as a bullet throw resulting in a direct hit even before Imam had breached the crease to complete the run and it marked the sixth such instance where Imam had run himself out since his debut in the format.

 On 5 April 2025, Imam copped a heavy blow on his face in a freak accident in the middle of the pitch during the third and final ODI match between Pakistan and New Zealand.
 He was desperately running towards the danger end to cross the crease to complete a quick single to protect his wicket, but quite unexpectedly he was injured when a ball was thrown to the keeper's end in a pickup throw by a New Zealand fieldsman but it hit his helmet grill.
 He was stretchered straightaway after complaining about the feeling of discomfort and rushed to the hospital from the pitch and he was subsequently replaced by Usman Khan as a concussion substitute who was approved during the run chase of 263 to win in a rain-curtailed fixture.

 Personal life

 He was born in Multan, Punjab, on 22 December 1995 to a Syed Haryanvi Muslim family.
-His family had moved from the city of Hansi in Punjab Province, British India (now in Haryana, India) during the Partition of India.
 He is the nephew of former Pakistan captain Inzamam-ul-Haq.

 On 25 November 2023, Imam ul Haq married Anmol Mehmood in Lahore.
 His wife Anmol is a resident of Norway and a doctor by profession.

-During the 2024 T20 World Cup, Imam ul Haq served as a member of the expert panel (alongside Ahmed Shehzad and Imran Nazir) on Geo News’s show Hasna Mana Hai, hosted by Tabish Hashmi.